A-Farhan/cova/README.rst

       python3 -m venv <path/name>

-   replace <path/name> by a path of your choice.
+   Replace <path/name> by a path of your choice.

    b.
 Activate this environment by running